jmacdotorg/plerd/README.md

 ## Setup

-At this time, you're unfortunately in the wilderness as far as installing the necessary Perl modules.
-(I won't consider this software actually released until I make that bit easier for everyone else.)
+### Requirements

+You need __carton__ installed on your system.
+You can obtain carton via various package managers (e.g. apt-get), or [via the CPAN](https://metacpan.org/pod/distribution/Carton/script/carton).

+(Alternately, you can ignore carton and just hand-install all the CPAN modules listed in `cpanfile` however you like.
+But carton offers the prettier path if you can walk it.)

+### Installation

+Run this command from the top level of your plerd directory (the one containing this here README file):

+    carton install --deployment

+### Configuration

-Create a new directory in your Dropbox for Plerd's sake, and then create these subdirectories inside of it:
+1. Create a new directory in your Dropbox for Plerd's sake.
+You can name it whatever you'd like, and it can exist at any level within your Dropbox.
+Then, create these subdirectories inside of it:

     * `source`: This will hold your blog's Markdown-based source files.
     * `templates`: Holds your blog's templates.
-(Go ahead and copy the contents of this repository's `templates` file into this directory, after you create it.)
     * `docroot`: Will hold your blog's actual docroot, ready for serving up by the webserver software of your choice.

+    You can freely add other files or directories in this directory if you wish (a `drafts` folder, perhaps?).
+Plerd will happily ignore them.

+1. Update `conf/plerd.conf` to best suit your blog.

-You should then update `conf/plerd.conf` to taste.
-Set the `path` attribute to the full path of the Dropbox-synched directory Plerd will use, from the perspective of the server machine's filesystem.
+    * Set the `path` attribute to the full path of the Dropbox-synched directory you created in the first step.
+    * Set the other attributes as should be obvious, based on the provided examples.

+1. Copy the contents of this repository's `templates` directory into the new `templates` subdirectory you created in the first step.

+    These are sample templates that you can customize as much as you'd like.
+They are rendered using [Template Toolkit](http://www.template-toolkit.org).
+You can't change these template files' names, but you can add new sub-template files that the main temlates will invoke via [the [% INCLUDE %] directive](http://www.template-toolkit.org/docs/manual/Directives.html#section_INCLUDE), and so on.

-And then you need to do whatever you'd like with the webserver of your choice such that it treats the synced `docroot` subdirectory as the your blog's own docroot.
+1. Configure the webserver of your choice such that it treats the synced `docroot` subdirectory (which you created as part of the first step) as your new blog's own docroot.

+    Plerd does not provide a webserver; it simply generates static HTML & XML files, ready for some other process to serve up.

 ## Usage

+### Running Plerd

+Plerd includes two command-line programs, both found in this distributin's `bin` directory:

+* __plerdall__ creates a new website in Plerd's docroot directory, based on the contents of its source and templates directories.

+    Run this command to initially create your blog, and then at any future time you wish to re-create all its files (e.g. if you make changes to templates).

+* __plerdwatcher__ runs a daemon that monitors the Dropbox-synced source directory for changes, republishing files as necessary.

+    ___This is where the magic happens.___ While both _plerdwatcher_ and Dropbox's own daemon process run on your webserver's machine, any changes you make to your blog's source directory will instantly update your blog's published static files as appropriate.

+    In this way you can, for example, compose and edit blog posts via Markdown in your favorite text editor while sitting by the fire with your laptop in the back of your favorite coffee shop, publishing to your blog  by hitting _File &rarr; Save_ in your text editor.
+[What what.](https://vine.co/v/OB5j0jdn1Pt)

 ### Composing posts